Modality specific U-Net variants for biomedical image segmentation: A survey: Biomedical image analysis

 \subsubsection{Loss functions}

 The loss functions or objective functions drive the training procedure of the deep learning models.
-For BIS task, loss functions are tuned to alleviate the above discussed class imbalance problem by refining the distributions of the training data.
-With each dataset introducing its complexities and challenges, the loss functions are grouped into four categories based on the distribution, region, boundary and hybrid~\cite{ma2020segmentation}, as shown in Table~\ref{tab6_1}.
-For ease in representation, the loss functions are summarized for the semantic segmentation scenario, where the number of classes are limited to two (background and target region).
+For the BIS task, loss functions are tuned to alleviate the above discussed class imbalance problem by refining the distributions of the training data.
+With each dataset introducing its complexities and challenges, the loss functions are grouped into four categories based on the distribution, region, boundary and hybrid~\citep{ma2020segmentation}, as shown in Table~\ref{tab5}, along with their respective usecases.
+For ease in representation, the loss functions are summarized for the semantic segmentation scenario, where the number of classes is limited to two (background and target region).
+The effect of these loss functions for biomedical image segmentation using various modalities over nnU-Net model \citep{isensee2021nnu} is explored by \cite{nasalwai2021addressing}, and also proposed an accelerated tversky loss (ATL) function to achieve faster model training or convergence.